Pre-modern human migration: Austronesian expansion

+In the Indian Ocean, Austronesians in Maritime Southeast Asia established trade links with South Asia.
+They also established early long-distance contacts with Africa, possibly as early as before 500 BCE, based on archaeological evidence like banana phytoliths in Cameroon and Uganda and remains of Neolithic chicken bones in Zanzibar.
+By the end of the first millennium BCE, Austronesians were already sailing maritime trade routes linking the Han dynasty of China with the western Indian Ocean trade in India, the Roman Empire, and Africa.
+An Austronesian group, originally from the Makassar Strait region around Kalimantan and Sulawesi, eventually settled Madagascar, either directly from Southeast Asia or from preexisting mixed Austronesian-Bantu populations from East Africa.
+Estimates for when this occurred vary, from the 5th to 7th centuries CE.
+It is likely that the Austronesians that settled Madagascar followed a coastal route through South Asia and East Africa, rather than directly across the Indian Ocean.
+Genetic evidence suggests that some individuals of Austronesian descent reached Africa and the Arabian Peninsula.

 Bantu expansion

 The Bantu expansion is the major prehistoric migratory pattern that shaped the ethno-linguistic composition of Sub-Saharan Africa.

 The Bantu, a branch of the Niger-Congo phylum, originated in West Africa around the Benue-Cross rivers area in southeastern Nigeria.
 Beginning in the 2nd millennium BC, they spread to Central Africa, and later, during the 1st millennium BC onward southeastern, spreading pastoralism and agriculture.
 During the 1st millennium AD, they populated Southern Africa.
 In the process, the Bantu languages displaced the Khoisan languages indigenous to Central and Southern Africa.

 Arctic peoples

 One of the last areas to be permanently settled by humans was the Arctic, reached by the Dorset culture about 4,500 years ago.
 The Inuit are the descendants of the Thule culture, which emerged from western Alaska around AD 1000 and gradually displaced the Dorset culture.